spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/basic-usage/thinking-in-events.md

 }
 ```

-A mail will get sent when an account is broken.
+A mail will get sent when an account is broke.
 The problem with this approach is that mails will also get sent for accounts that were already broke before.
 If you want to only sent mail when an account went from a positive balance to a negative balance we need to do some more work.

 You might be tempted to add some kind of flag here that determines if the mail was already sent.